ocbe-uio/BayesMallows/README.md

 described in Vitelli et al. (2018), which includes a large number of distance metrics, handling of missing ranks and pairwise comparisons, and clustering of users with similar preferences.
-The extension to non-transitive pairwise comparisons by M. Crispino et al. (2019) is also implemented.
+The extension to non-transitive pairwise comparisons by Crispino et al. (2019) is also implemented.
 In addition, the partition function of the Mallows model can be estimated using the importance sampling algorithm of Vitelli et al. (2018) and the asymptotic approximation of Mukherjee (2016).
-For a review of ranking models in general, see Q Liu et al. (2019).
-M.
+For a review of ranking models in general, see Q. Liu et al. (2019a).
 Crispino and Antoniano-Villalobos (2019) outlines how informative priors can be used within the model.

 Updating of the posterior distribution based on new data, using sequential Monte Carlo methods, is implemented and described in a